openziti/ziti-doc/docusaurus/docs/reference/config-types/host.v1.md

   duration.
 Examples: `500ms`, `5s`, `1m`.
 Defaults to `5s`.
 * `connectTimeoutSeconds` - Same as `connectTimeout` but specified as the number of seconds using a positive integer.
 If both `connectTimeout` and `connectTimeoutSeconds` are specified, then `connectTimeout` will be used.
 Defaults to 5.
+This option will be deprecated in favor of `connectTimeout` in the future.
 * `cost` - Static cost of the terminator.
 Must be a value between 0 and 65535.
 Default to 0.
 * `identity` - Associate the hosting terminator with the specified identity.
     * '$tunneler_id.name' resolves to the name of the hosting tunneler's identity.